Maimoon-github/Book-Tutor/docs/Necessary Python Libraries.md

 ### **4.3.
 For Curriculum Parsing (if starting from raw files)**

 * PyPDF2 (or pypdf): To extract text content from PDF documents.
-* python-docx: To extract text content from Word (.docx) documents.
 * BeautifulSoup4 (and requests): If your curriculum content is sourced from web pages or HTML files. requests to fetch the page, BeautifulSoup4 to parse HTML.
 * textract: A unified library that attempts to extract text from many different file types (PDF, DOCX, TXT, etc.), potentially simplifying your parsing logic.